GSA-TTS/identity-dev-docs/_pages/oidc.md

   The URI Login.gov will redirect to after a successful authorization.

 * **scope**
   A space-separated string of the scopes being requested.
 The authorization page will display the list of attributes being requested from the user.
 Applications should aim to request the fewest [user attributes]({{ site.baseurl }}/attributes/) and smallest scope needed.

+  **The [OIDC spec](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequestValidation) requires that the scope parameter contains `openid` as a value.**

-Possible values are:
+  Possible attributes are:
    - `openid`
    - `address`
    - `email`